BLCK-B/MusicReleaseTracker/README.md

 Setup
 -

 **dependencies:** A web browser: UI is rendered there.
 Works best with firefox.
-Linux: OpenJDK or similar.
+Linux: OpenJDK.

 **Windows:** Download and install.
 When launched, Spring terminal and browser window/tab will open.